Canine Studies (Level 3)

 A distance learning course is the ideal way to gain a Level 3 Diploma in Canine Studies.
 Whether you're looking to go on to further education, improve your job prospects or expand your knowledge, distance learning Diploma in Canine Studies is a flexible and convenient course, which allows you to comprehensively prepare for an exam or career through home study.
 What's more, because the distance learning Level 3 Diploma in Canine Studies course is a fully comprehensive course, no prior knowledge is required.

 This Quality Assured Level 3 Diploma course is perfectly suited for those with an interest in dogs, either in an employment capacity, or simply for pleasure.
+This course can be used by those who have a specific interest in this field or by those who wish to use it in a professional capacity.
+The aim of the course is to develop the students understanding and form the basis for further study at a higher level.
 The Level 3 Diploma in Canine Studies will be awarded to those students who pass the final online examination.

 This level 3 qualification provides students with a wide range of topics that form a foundation to learning about aspects of the canine species.
 These units have been selected so that the student can develop their underpinning knowledge within this field of study.
 By developing their understanding through reading and research the student will complete a number of assessments to demonstrate this understanding.